ColinEspinas/darken/README.md

 * Custom class on dark mode
 * Switch CSS variables values on light/dark modes
 * Save user preference to local storage

+Check the [demo](https://colinespinas.github.io/darken/) to get a live exemple.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents